 That same year, in the first of these cases to go to trial, a California jury found in favor of Dewayne Johnson, a 46-year-old groundskeeper who worked at a number of California schools.
 Johnson's attorneys argued that he developed non-Hodgkin's lymphoma after using Roundup on the job, and alleged a scientific connection between the product and the illness.
 The jury stopped short of finding a clear causal link between Johnson's use of glyphosate and his cancer, instead finding that Bayer/Monsanto had failed to do enough to warn Johnson of the risk that Roundup could cause cancer.
 Bayer/Monsanto was ordered to pay $289 million in damages.
 That award has twice been reduced on appeal (to $20.5 million), but Bayer/Monsanto's liability has been upheld both times.
 (Learn more about different kinds of damages in a personal injury case.)

-Two more Roundup lawsuits to reach the trial stage also ended in big wins for the plaintiffs:
+Soon, two more Roundup lawsuits also ended in big wins for the plaintiffs:

 Thousands of Roundup lawsuits have been filed in state courts nationwide.
 In a number of states, Roundup lawsuits have been consolidated.
 For example, in California's Alameda County, a civil case coordination action includes hundreds of Roundup lawsuits.